Adult Clinical Trials

 Contraindications

-BAQSIMI is contraindicated in patients with pheochromocytoma because of risk of substantial increase in blood pressure, insulinoma because of risk of hypoglycemia, and known hypersensitivity to glucagon or to any of the excipients in BAQSIMI.
+BAQSIMI is contraindicated in patients with pheochromocytoma because of the risk of substantial increase in blood pressure, insulinoma because of risk of hypoglycemia, and prior hypersensitivity reaction to glucagon or to any of the excipients in BAQSIMI.
 Allergic reactions have been reported with glucagon and include anaphylactic shock with breathing difficulties and hypotension.

 Warnings and Precautions